 Proverbs 4:25–27 (ESV)

-“Let your eyes look directly forward, and your gaze be straight before you.
-Ponder the path of your feet… Do not swerve to the right or to the left; turn your foot away from evil.”
+“Let your eyes look directly forward, and your gaze be straight before you… Do not swerve to the right or to the left.”

-Even good things can become bad things when they crowd out God things.
+Even good things become bad things when they replace God things.

 Colossians 3:2 (ESV)